 How Escape Rooms Build Leaders

-If you're reading this blog, you already know that leadership is one of the most important skills you can learn.
 At Red Door, we believe that people are your company's greatest asset, and you need great leadership to make the most of your people's potential.
-However, what you might not know is there are multiple ways to improve your leadership skills outside of the day-to-day work in your job.
+However, what you might not know is there are multiple ways to improve your leadership skills outside of the day-to-day work for your job.
 Similar to an athlete practicing outside of the game, you can practice leadership outside of your job.
 One great way to practice your skills: playing escape rooms!
 And the best part?
 You're having fun while getting better!

-In this blog, we're going to dive into several factors of leadership that you will sharpen when playing an escape room:
+In this blog, we're going to dive into five basic factors of leadership that you will sharpen while playing an escape room:

-One of the vital factors to becoming a great leader is building trust with your team.
+A vital factor to becoming a great leader is building trust with your team.
 Building trust within relationships is the fundamental building block to establishing a culture of teamwork and the most essential component to unlocking potential.
-In our escape rooms, there is no political correctness, ambiguity, or beating around the bush - you must work as a team and learn to trust each other on hints, clues, and puzzles to make it out in time.
+In our escape rooms, there is no political correctness, ambiguity, or beating around the bush - you must work as a team and learn to trust each other to uncover hints, clues, and puzzles to make it out in time.
 Second-guessing your teammates is a clear route to stagnation.

 2. STRATEGIC THINKING

-As soon as the timer starts, you will need to analyze your surroundings and kick into gear your critical thinking skills.
-Our episodes are all unique, which means that your creativity and problem solving will be challenged in a new way with every theme.
-Our escape rooms aren't scary, dark, or sketchy- they are challenging and fully-immersive and will test your team's ability to work together and develop a strategic plan to escape.
+As soon as the timer starts, you will need to analyze your surroundings and kick your critical thinking skills into gear.
+Our episodes are all unique, which means that your creativity and problem solving will be challenged in a new way with every new theme.
+Our escape rooms aren't scary, dark, or sketchy- they are challenging, fully-immersive, and will test your team's ability to work together and develop a strategic plan to escape.
 The best groups have a plan before entering and quickly make adjustments on the fly.

 3. GOOD COMMUNICATION